ODMDev/decisions-in-faas/miniloan-aws-lambda/README.md

 # Configure Handler Class

-By default, the function uses a handler class named `Handler` that takes a map as input and returns a string.
-The project also includes handlers that use other input and output types.
-These are defined in the following files under src/main/java/example:
+The function uses a handler class named `Handler` that takes a `Map<String,String>` as input and returns a string.

-- `Handler.java` – Takes a `Map<String,String>` as input.
-- `HandlerInteger.java` – Takes an `Integer` as input.
-- `HandlerList.java` – Takes a `List<Integer>` as input.
-- `HandlerStream.java` – Takes an `InputStream` and `OutputStream` as input.
-- `HandlerString.java` – Takes a `String` as input.
-- `HandlerWeatherData.java` – Takes a custom type as input.

 To use a different handler, change the value of the Handler setting in the application template (`template.yml` or `template-mvn.yaml`).
 For example, to use the list handler: